Comparing disorder and adaptability in stochasticity: Introduction

 The first coordinate in each ordered pair of a skip sequence represents the door selected, and the second coordinate represents what was behind the door.
 Skip rules are functions which can use a skip sequence (i.e. all previously observed information) to decide how to proceed. \\

 We shall prove that weak stochasticity is incomparable with intrinsic density, and that both imply but are not equivalent to computable density.
 We shall also show that weak stochasticity is not equivalent to Church or MWC stochasticity despite being a notion which is orderly and adaptive.
+This is the first known proof that the considered stochasticity notions do not form a chain.
 This will give us the following ``zoo'' (Figure \ref{fig:zoo}) of stochasticity notions, which combines our work with the existing landscape described above: